minkezhang/recipes/mains/dumplings.md

 1. Boil in water.
 When water come to boiling, add cold water.
 Do this three times.
 1. Add a bit of oil in serving bowl to separate and serve.

+### Reheating

+1. Add a bit of oil over medium heat.
+1. Add several dumplings and add a couple spoonfuls of water.
+1. Cover pan to prevent spattering.
+1. Let cook until water has evaporated.